-DiaMedica Therapeutics Inc., a corporation existing under the laws of British Columbia (DiaMedica, we, us, and our), has only one class of securities registered under Section 12 of the U.S. Securities Exchange Act of 1934, as amended: our voting common shares, no par value (common shares).
-References herein to "voting common shares" or "common shares" mean our voting common shares, no par value.
+DiaMedica Therapeutics Inc., a corporation existing under the laws of British Columbia (DiaMedica, we, us, and our), has only one class of securities registered under Section 12 of the U.S. Securities Exchange Act of 1934, as amended: our voting common shares, no par value per share (common shares).

 The following description of our common shares is a summary and does not purport to be complete.
-It is subject to and qualified in its entirety by reference to the provisions of our Notice of Articles and Articles, which are filed as exhibits to our Annual Report on Form 10-K for the fiscal year ended December 31, 2019 and are incorporated by reference herein.
+It is subject to and qualified in its entirety by reference to the provisions of our Notice of Articles and Articles, which are filed as exhibits to our Annual Report on Form 10-K and are incorporated by reference herein.
 We encourage you to read our Notice of Articles and Articles and the applicable provisions of the British Columbia Business Corporations Act (BCBCA) for additional information.